Swoboda Lock

 Swoboda Lock is the seventh lock on the Augustów Canal (from the Biebrza).
 It is situated amidst the Augustów Forest near Lake Studzieniczne.
-Built between 1826 and 1827 by Lt.-Col. Eng.
+It was built between 1826 and 1827 by Lt.-Col. Eng.
 Jan Paweł Lelewel.
-In the 1960s has undergone modernization involving the replacement of original wooden gates with metal crank-driven mechanism raised, reinforced concrete bridge was built a distinctive and concreting awanportu.
+In the 1960s it underwent modernization involving the replacement of original wooden gates with metal crank-driven mechanism raised, reinforced concrete bridge was built a distinctive and concreting awanportu.
 New system to move the gates did not work and was later by one of the membranes removed, and replaced the original system of drawbars.